Cover Design

 Of course, you may use more advanced programs to design your cover, such as Adobe InDesign and Photoshop or Microsoft Publisher.
 Here are some tutorials for each of those:

-Please keep in mind that this software can be rather expensive.
+Keep in mind that this software can be rather expensive.
 A free alternative is GIMP, an open-source graphics editor with a lot of specialized functionalities.
 You can find some useful tutorials on how to use it here.

 Links to the covers featured in this article: